Filter Content

 School Production - Wednesday, 13 August

-Get Ready for Our School Production: Aussieventure!
+You're Invited to Our 2025 School Production: Aussieventure!

-Show A 5:00pm- This performance will feature students from: Foundation, Year 1, Year 2 AND Year 4, 5 and 6
+Show A – 5:00pm- Foundation, Year 1, Year 2, and Years 4, 5 & 6

-Show B 7:30pm- This performance will include students from: Year 3, 4, 5 and 6
+Show B – 7:30pm- Year 3, and Years 4, 5 & 6

 See you at the Arts Centre!